-Cauliflower can be a pretty potent-tasting vegetable, but when combined with all the other flavours in this cheese sauce, you can’t really notice the taste (unless you don’t like cauliflower, in which case you may pick up the flavour).
+Cauliflower can be a pretty potent-tasting vegetable, but when combined with all the other flavors in this cheese sauce, you can’t really notice the taste (unless you don’t like cauliflower, in which case you may pick up the flavor).

 Sweet Potato Vegan Cheese Sauce

 Using sweet potato is a fantastic option for making a creamy and rich vegan cheese sauce.
-Sweet potato vegan cheese sauce, compared to a recipe made with white potato, will be more flavourful.
-The sweetness from the sweet potato brings a nice depth of flavour to the cheese sauce, and contrasts well with the salty and tangy flavours in this recipe.
+Sweet potato vegan cheese sauce, compared to a recipe made with white potato, will be more flavorful.
+The sweetness from the sweet potato brings a nice depth of flavor to the cheese sauce, and contrasts well with the salty and tangy flavors in this recipe.

 In addition, sweet potato provides some extra nutrition compared to white potato.
 Sweet potatoes are higher in beta carotene (precursor to vitamin A), which is an important nutrient, especially in vegan diets.

-Using sweet potato in a vegan cheese sauce creates a final product that is more orange in colour.
-While this may not be important to you, sometimes people like the nostalgia of creating vegan versions of childhood favourites.
-Having a meal that’s similar in colour may help with that nostalgia.
+Using sweet potato in a vegan cheese sauce creates a final product that is more orange in color.
+While this may not be important to you, sometimes people like the nostalgia of creating vegan versions of childhood favorites.
+Having a meal that’s similar in color may help with that nostalgia.